 The Local Cycle Route sign. |

 There are numerous campsites in Denmark and you are seldom far from one.
-To use one you will need an International Camping Carnet, if you don't have one you can buy a annual Danish Carnet from the first campsite that you stay at (30 kr for one adult, 60 kr for a family).
-The sites are generally all of a good standard and are rated according to the Danish Camping Board star system of 1 - 3 stars according to the facilities offered.
+The sites are generally all of a good standard and are rated according to the Danish Camping Board star system of 1 - 5 stars according to the facilities offered.
 As follows:

 - 1 star - minimum standards i.e. running water,toilets,at least one shower and one electric shaver socket.